MAIF/melusine/docs/advanced/PreTrainedModelsHF.md

 * Fine-tuning the Model : A pre-trained model can be fine-tuned using various methods, including:

     * The Hugging Face Trainer API
     * PyTorch Lightning (https://lightning.ai/docs/pytorch/stable/)

     > Fine-tuning approaches:

-        1- Full Fine-tuning: Updates all layers of the model in an autoregressive manner.
+        1- **Full Fine-tuning** : Updates all layers of the model in an autoregressive manner.

-        2- LoRA's PEFT (Parameter-Efficient Fine-Tuning): A more efficient and optimized method that reduces computational cost while achieving excellent results.
+        2- **LoRA's PEFT (Parameter-Efficient Fine-Tuning)** : A more efficient and optimized method that reduces computational cost while achieving excellent results.

 Fine-tuning allows customization of the model for specific tasks, improving its performance on datasets relevant to dissatisfaction detection.